 Plant of the month: May

-This shrub from California, bred in 1971 by Ken Taylor loves hot, dry, sunny conditions, as do all Ceanothus.
+This shrub from California can be found by the ramp into the Pavilion.
+Bred in 1971 by Ken Taylor it loves hot, dry, sunny conditions, as do all Ceanothus.

-It can be used as an informal screen or as a specimen, it has even been wall trained in places, the wall giving valuable warmth in the winter.
+It can be used as an informal screen or as a specimen and has even been wall trained in places, the wall giving valuable warmth in the winter.
 Ceanothus ‘Dark Blue’ is hardy down to minus 9⁰C.

-In America Ceanothus flowers were used as a detergent by swishing them about in water to create a lather.
-And, the roots and leaves have been used to form a tea like beverage during the Revolutionary War.
+In America Ceanothus flowers were used as a detergent by swishing them about in water to create a lather and the roots and leaves were used to form a tea like beverage during the Revolutionary War.